canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 {% include hidden.html content=solution4 id="solution4" title = "Solution" %}

-## Question 5: what does a rocket conserve?
+## Question 5: What does a rocket conserve?

 If we know a physical quantity such as momentum is *conserved*, it gives us a constraint: we can change the variables that determine momentum (such as masses and velocities) in some ways, but not others.
 When it changes in an acceptable way, the small, immediate changes in the momentum must cancel out to zero.